Mehdi Mahdavikia: Hamburger SV

 Hamburger Morgenpost estimated market value of Mahdavikia in 1999 as DM6.5 million.

 His initial position for HSV was right fullback, from which he was known for his attacking runs, as he has previous experience as a right winger and at times has played as a striker.
 He also played some matches for Pas in Asian games as help for the club.
 Under coach Frank Pagelsdorf Mahdavikia used to play wide striker.
 For the 2006–07 Bundesliga season he moved back to his natural position of right wing, in support of Central Midfielder Rafael van der Vaart.
 He was awarded Hamburg Player of the Year in 2003 and 2004 by the fans, and also attained the title of the top assister of goals in the Bundesliga.

 In 2003, Die Welt wrote that Mahdavikia is worth €8–10 million.

 However, compared to his previous season, he had a poor season in 2004–05 and was benched.
 In the 2005–06 season he gained his old form back and was able to regain his spot as a starter, being influential in many of Hamburg's victories, such as scoring the winning goal against then Bundesliga heavyweights Schalke.

 Mahdavikia's strongest points were his vision, passing skills, fast-paced runs (his nickname in Iran is "The Rocket"), and set-pieces such as corners, spotkicks and free kicks.
 He usually was the right-footed alternative to Van der Vaart's well known left foot.
-Apart from being a total professional on the pitch, he is also known as a perfect gentleman off the pitch, always finding the time for fans and reporters to answer questions or sign autographs.
+He is also well received off the pitch as he has been known to find time for fans and reporters to answer questions or sign autographs.

 His nickname in Hamburg is The Carpet (der Teppich) for his ability to "magically glide past" his opponents like the enchanted carpet.